paymennt/docs/community/1-account/4-kyc.md

 ## What is KYC?

-Know Your Customer (KYC) refers to the process of a financial service provider, such as a bank or a payment service provide like us, verifying the identity of its clients.
+Know Your Customer (KYC) refers to the process of a financial service provider, such as a bank or a payment service provider like us, verifying the identity of its clients.
 This is a key component of Anti-Money Laundering (AML) regulations, which are designed to combat financial crimes.
 KYC helps us understand our merchant customers and their financial behaviors to mitigate risks associated with fraud and illegal activities.

 ## KYC in paymennt